-C. Premium Payments: Premium payments are made by payroll deduction.
+- C. Premium Payments: Premium payments are made by payroll deduction.
 Premium payments begin the pay period in which coverage begins.
 Note: A full fiscal year of premiums (July-June) will be deducted over 18 paychecks (August-May) for 9 month faculty/staff.
-The policy contains a waiver of premium provision which allows for waiver of premium payments during a period of disability without reduction of insurance coverage.

-D. Coverage After Retirement or Termination: There is a conversion privilege which allows a retired/terminated employee to convert the group policy to an individual policy without medical examination.
+The policy contains a waiver of premium provision which allows for waiver of premium payments during a period of disability without reduction of insurance coverage. - D. Coverage After Retirement or Termination: There is a conversion privilege which allows a retired/terminated employee to convert the group policy to an individual policy without medical examination.
 Application must be made to the insurance carrier within 31 calendar days following the date of retirement or termination of employment.
-Coverage ceases at midnight on the 15th day of the month if employment terminates between the 1st and 15th day of the month, provided the applicable premium for the pay period has been paid.
-If an employee terminates employment between the 16th and last day of the month, coverage ceases at midnight on the last day of the month, provided the applicable premium for the pay period has been paid.
+Coverage ceases at midnight on the 15th day of the month if employment terminates between the 1^{st} and 15^{th} day of the month, provided the applicable premium for the pay period has been paid.
+If an employee terminates employment between the 16^{th} and last day of the month, coverage ceases at midnight on the last day of the month, provided the applicable premium for the pay period has been paid.

-Rule Administrator: Office of HRS-Benefit Services Scope: NMSU System Effective Date: July 1, 2016 Revision History: 06.14.16 University Administrative Council recommended; 06.21.16 Chancellor approved; 06.27.16 BOR approved change in Benefits.
+Rule Administrator: Office of HRS-Benefit Services Scope: NMSU System Rule Effective Date: Revision History: 06.14.16 University Administrative Council recommended; 06.21.16 Chancellor approved; 06.27.16 BOR approved change in Benefits.
 10.21.15: BOR approved Policy 7.15.05 as initial Rule 7.15.05.
-Prior History as Policy 7.15.30: Amendment recommended by Administrative Council 06.11.13; approved by the Board of Regents 06.20.13.
+Prior History as Policy 7.15.30: 06.11.13 amendment recommended by Administrative Council; 06.20.13 approved by Board of Regents.